Free Educational Programming Languages

 - Kid's Programming Language (Defunct)

-(Note: KPL is now defunct and is no longer available.)
+[Update: KPL is now defunct and is no longer available.]
 Kid's Programming Language (or KPL), as its name implies, is a programming language that is designed to get kids interested in computer programming.
 This educational program features many of the control structures, data types (including structures) and constructs from the traditional programming language.
 It works on top of the Microsoft .NET Framework, and is available for Windows only.

 Related Pages